What is LAFCo?

 Who serves on LAFCo?

-The Humboldt LAFCo is composed of five regular commissioners: two county supervisorial members, two city council members, two special district members, and one public member.
+Humboldt LAFCo is composed of seven regular commissioners: two county supervisorial members, two city council members, two special district members, and one public member.
 Commission members serve four-year terms.
 There is also one alternate member for each of the four classifications.
 The Commission employs its own staff, an Executive Officer and Administrator.

 When and where does LAFCo meet?